 Rome and the Vatican

-ANY DISCUSSION OF Italy starts with of Rome.
+ANY DISCUSSION OF Italy starts with Rome.
 They call it the Eternal City, because it’s been around a while.

-The centrepiece is the Roman Forum, a group of ruins right in the middle of town near the Palatine Hill, the most important of the famous Seven Hills of Rome.
+The centerpiece is the Roman Forum, a group of ruins right in the middle of town near the Palatine Hill, the most important of the famous Seven Hills of Rome.
 The other major Roman ruin is the fabled Colosseum, still remarkably intact after 2000 years.
 You can go down below to where the gladiators and lions were kept before entering the arena.

 In the center of town the three biggies are the Trevi Fountain, the Spanish Steps and the Pantheon.
 They are all quite close to each other, but only the Pantheon dates from the days of the Roman Empire.
 The other two were built in the 17th and 18th centuries.
 And one of the most remarkable buildings in town, the ornate and impressive Victor Emmanuel Memorial (properly known as the Altare della Patria, or Altar of the Fatherland), is less than a hundred years old, which surprises most people.